Husky-69/Fifa21_classification_project/README.md

 **4.** Streamline Scouting: Use video tools (e.g., Wyscout) to evaluate the top 50 players, then scout the top 10–15 in person.

-**5.** Scout Lower Leagues: Visit leagues like the Eredivisie in early 2025 to find players with low IR and high Skill Moves (SM ≥ 4).
+**5.** Scout Lower Leagues: Visit leagues like the Eredivisie to find players with low IR and high Skill Moves (SM ≥ 4).

 **6.** Pilot the Model: Sign 2–3 top-ranked players in July 2025, track their performance, and update the model with new data in January 2026.